 Marte, Vogt power D-backs past Padres

-Starling Marte and Stephen Vogt hit sixth-inning homers off Padres starter Chris Paddack on Saturday night, and Diamondbacks starter Merrill Kelly held the Padres to one run on six hits in six-plus innings as visiting Arizona defeated San Diego 3-2.
+Starling Marte and Stephen Vogt hit sixth-inning homers off Padres starter Chris Paddack on Saturday night, and Diamondbacks starter Merrill Kelly held the Padres to one run on six hits in six-plus innings as visiting Arizona held on for a 3-2 victory over San Diego.
 Marte homered to left on a 3-1 fastball leading off the sixth to snap a 1-1 tie.
 Vogt lined his first homer of the season into the short-porch of right-field seats with two out -- a 363-foot drive to make it 3-1.

 Both Padres runs came on solo homers by 21-year-old shortstop Fernando Tatis Jr. For the second straight night, Tatis opened the game with a leadoff homer, giving the Padres a quick 1-0 lead.
-Tatis drove a 1-0 fastball from Kelly into the left field stands to make it 1-0.
+Tatis drove a 1-0 fastball from Kelly into the left field stands.

 Vogt had two RBIs Saturday after entering the game with two on the season.
 Kelly improved to 2-1 with the win.
 He didn't issue a walk while striking out four.
 Archie Bradley picked up his third save.
 He has converted 17 of his last 18 save chances.